Sundance Film Festival comes to Wichita

 WICHITA, Kan.
-(KSNW) — For the first time in it’s forty-three year history, the Sundance Film Festival will be screening films outside of Utah.
+(KSNW) – For the first time in its 43 year history, the Sundance Film Festival will be screening films outside of Utah.

-Across the country, only twenty-five screens will be able to show the film festival’s movies.
+Across the country, only 25 screens will be able to show the film festival’s movies.
 One of those screens is in Wichita.

+“So this is really kind of a big deal,” said Lela Meadow-Conner, founder of Mama Film.

+Meadow-Conner’s organization Mama Film is what brought Sundance to the Air Capital.

 “They wrote back and they were like great, are you in?
 We want to partner with you.
 So it’s really great,” said Meadow-Conner.